jesperbruunhansen/loopback-object-acl/README.md

 Loopback provides great "class-level" ACL's for restricting access to a whole Model or its mehods, but greatly lacks the ability to restric access to individual objects.
 This project tries to solve this, by setting object-level ACL's on each object, and manipulates Loopback's Query to only return objects the requesting user has access to.

 ## Examples

+### User Read-level permissions
-Lets say we want a Book-object only to be readable (pun intended) by 3 users (id: "aaa", id: "bbb" and id "ccc") in our system:
+Lets say we want a Book-object only to be readable (pun intended) by 3 users (id: "aaa", id: "bbb" and id: "ccc"):

 POST /api/books
 ```js